 Did you know that you do not have to do crunches and sit-ups to train your core?
 In fact, crunches, sit-ups, and many other similar core exercises can negatively impact your core, especially if they’re not done properly.
-How you can train your core without doing crunches?
+How can you train your core without doing crunches?

 Lastly, is our global mobilizers.
-This includes rectus abdominis, latissimus dorsi, and quadriceps and so on.
+This includes rectus abdominis, latissimus dorsi, and quadriceps, and so on.
 These muscles produce force.
 They initiate force and movement.
 All of these are equally important.
 However, one has to come first, and that is the local stabilization.
 We have to be able to stabilize our joints to be able to produce force and power from a stable foundation.
-If you don’t have a stable foundation to operate from, injury will occur.
+If you don’t have a stable foundation to operate from, an injury will occur.

-When we refer to the deep core and how it is intimately connected with your feet, and the rest of your body; I like to use the reference of the deep front fascial line.
+When we refer to the deep core and how it is intimately connected with your feet, and the rest of your body, I like to use the reference of the deep front fascial line.
 This connects from the bottom of the foot fascially all the way up through the inner thigh, pelvic floor, deep stabilizers, diaphragm, and even the neck.
 The beautiful representation of this fascial tensegrity is a great visual of how our body is connected, and how our feet are actually part of our core.

-In the case of a sports hernia, which is very common but often much overlooked and misdiagnosed.
-The fascial tissue most often affected connects the rectus abdominus and the adductor.
+In the case of a sports hernia, which is very common but often much overlooked and misdiagnosed, the fascial tissue most often affected connects the rectus abdominus and the adductor.
 The adductor muscle will have a mechanical advantage so when there is a loss of deep stability, it will create a tear in the fascia in the rectus sheath.
 You cannot rehab this since you’ve lost the integrity in this force transmission system.
 It can only be surgically repaired.

 Now, back to the deep stabilizers.
 It is important to train the deep inner local system before the deep outer global system to prevent things like hernias, back pain, hip pain, and neck pain You can have an optimal foundation to work from to generate force with power and be able to do the things that you want to do.
 If you are doing crunches, sit-ups, or leg lowers without a proper foundation, read on.